 These documents are prepared for a meeting, during, or after the meeting to provide an update or to undertake a particular course of action.
 They set out the cause and purpose of any recommended decision.
 The information diffused can include legal advice, business or financial implications, and any other issues relevant to the organization.

 What Is the Difference Between a Notice of Meeting and an Agenda?

 Sometimes these two terms get confused, albeit they are not at all the same, even though both concepts are used in business English to denote written records relating to official corporate meetings.
-A Meeting Notice is an announcement that is used to inform the eligible members to attend a meeting while an Agenda is a list, an outline or a plan of matter to be discussed at a meeting.
+A Meeting Notice is an announcement that is used to inform the eligible members to attend a meeting while a Meeting Agenda is a list, outline, or plan of matter to be discussed at a meeting.

 A Meeting Agenda is part of the proper planning in the absence of which there is always a chance of confusion and chaos throughout the meeting.